 The relatively high input impedance of the AD830, for a differential receiver amplifier, permits connections to modest impedance sources without much loading or loss of common-mode rejection.
-The nominal input resistance is 300 k Ω .
-The real limit to the upper value of the source resistance is in its effect on commonmode rejection and bandwidth.
-If the source resistance is in only one input, then the low frequency common-mode rejection will be lowered to $\approx R{IN}/R_S$.
+The nominal input resistance is $300~\mathrm{k}\Omega$.
+The real limit to the upper value of the source resistance is in its effect on common-mode rejection and bandwidth.
+If the source resistance is in only one input, then the low frequency common-mode rejection is lowered to $\approx R{IN}/R_S$.
 The source resistance/input capacitance pole limits the bandwidth.
+Refer to the following equation: